hiridavid/trial-and-error/README.md

 > git add `filename`

-adds a file to the git repo. filename can be `.` which adds all. files need to be added before committing.
+adds a file to the git repo. 'filename' can be `.` which adds all. files need to be added before committing.

 > git remote add `origin` `link`